 - Transfer slices to a greased 9-inch round pan.
 (If using a square pan, slice each cylinder into nine pieces.
 Or use a 13 x 9-inch metal pan, which will hold 16 rolls.

 - Repeat steps 5 through 8 with the remaining half of the dough.

 - Cover your prepared rolls with a tea towel, a cheap shower cap (my fave), or wax paper.
 Let rolls rise in a warm place until they are not quite double in size.

 - Bake in a preheated 350˚F oven for 13 minutes or until rolls are slightly brown on the edges.
 A quick-read thermometer should read 190˚F.

 - Allow the rolls to cool in the pan for about 10 minutes.
 Then, turn rolls out onto a cooling rack (or serving plate if you are ready to eat).
 Leaving rolls in the pan until they are cold will likely result in soggy bottoms.

 - Once you pull the rolls out of the oven, make the icing.

 - Drizzle icing over the rolls with a spoon.
 If you want a neater look, fill a plastic zippered bag with the icing.
 Zip the bag shut.
 Snip a small hole in one corner and squeeze icing over the tops of rolls.
-(Be sure you have sealed the bag before you start squeezing.
+Be sure you have sealed the bag before you start squeezing.
 I’ll let you figure out what happens if the bag pops open.)

-- If making by hand, combine all ingredients into a shaggy ball in a large bowl.
-Turn dough out onto a floured surface and knead with your hands until dough becomes smooth and elastic, a process that will likely take 10-20 minutes depending on your experience.
+- If making by hand: Combine all ingredients into a shaggy ball in a large bowl.
+Turn dough out onto a floured surface.
+Knead with your hands until the dough becomes smooth and elastic.
+Kneading will likely take 10-20 minutes, depending on your experience.
 Place the dough ball into a greased bowl.
 Cover and allow to rise until double.
-Deflate dough gently and shape as indicated in the recipe.
+Deflate the dough gently and shape as indicated in the recipe.